Adrian-Johnston/Getting_Cleaning_Data/README.md

 Line 25
 The 3 intermediate data frames are combined using cbind into one data frame containing all test and train data. (df.all_data)

-#2.Extracts only the measurements on the mean and standard deviation for each measurement.
+##2.Extracts only the measurements on the mean and standard deviation for each measurement.
 Line 30
 A new data frame (df.required_data) is populated by taking only columns found in v.required_col_Names from data frame df.all_data

-#3.
+##3.
 Uses descriptive activity names to name the activities in the data set
 Lines 33-34
-Meaingful activity labels are imported and applied using match
+Meaningful activity labels are imported and applied using match

-#4.
+##4.
 Appropriately labels the data set with descriptive variable names.
 Line 26
 The column names from v.col_Names are applied to dataframe df.all_data